DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   The change will be only for the name.
   Functional aspects of the API or data-structure will remain same.

-* The mbuf flags PKT_RX_VLAN_PKT and PKT_RX_QINQ_PKT are deprecated and are respectively replaced by PKT_RX_VLAN_STRIPPED and PKT_RX_QINQ_STRIPPED, that are better described.
-The old flags and their behavior will be kept until 17.08 and will be removed in 17.11.

 * ethdev: Tx offloads will no longer be enabled by default in 17.11.
   Instead, the ``rte_eth_txmode`` structure will be extended with bit field to enable each Tx offload.